 Also, I guarantee you’ll be spending money here and there on the house supplies, and you’ll need a way to account for that money, which brings me to my next points.

-Keep receipts.
 Whether they’re electronic versions, or good old printed receipts, hang onto your receipts!
 You can get tax breaks from certain expenses, if you can show that they were legitimate business expenses.
-I do it the old-fashioned way by keeping an envelope in my purse for business purchases.

 And speaking of accountants, brush up on tax advantages of running this type of business.
 That would be a whole ‘nother blog post that I am definitely not qualified to write, but it will be worth it to get help with this at the very beginning to save yourself time and money along the way.